hli1221/imagefusion_noisy_lrr/README.md

 ## LRR parts
 Thr LRR method is proposed by Guangcan Liu in 2010.

-Liu G, Lin Z, Yu Y. Robust Subspace Segmentation by Low-Rank Representation[C]// International Conference on Machine Learning.
-DBLP, 2010:663-670.
+"Liu G, Lin Z, Yu Y. Robust Subspace Segmentation by Low-Rank Representation[C]// International Conference on Machine Learning.
+DBLP, 2010:663-670."

 And we just use this method in our paper without change.